raspberrypilearning/amazing-image-identifier/en/step_5.md

 my_image.image = new_image_path
 ```

- + `new_image_path` is a string that gives the path to the image you want to update to.
+ + `new_image_path` is a string that gives the path to the image that you want to use to update the original image.

 Below is an example of how you might update an image based on user input.